siddhartha2303/blog/_posts/2023-07-31-setup-development-server.markdown

 sudo docker exec -it gitlab /bin/bash cat /var/jenkins_home/secrets/initialAdminPassword
 ```
+Note: Sometimes, intial password is stored under different path.
+Get the container ID from **sudo docker ps**, then search the logs for the container as **sudo docker logs <mention the continer ID here> | grep password**.
+Logs will have an entry like **Password stored to /etc/gitlab/initial_root_password.**
 ## Install and Configure Ansible in Ubuntu

 * Run below commands on Ubuntu bash shell to install Ansible.
 This is well documented in https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-ubuntu